 - Number of new homes built - 25

 We received 104 "Making It Right" complaints in the first quarter of 2021.
 A Making It Right complaint was the first part of our old complaints process..

 - housing and estate management (including cleaning and grounds maintenance

 18 issues were escalated to complaint reviews or appeals.

-68% of complaints were upheld.
-This is 26% higher than the previous six months.
+61% of complaints were upheld.
+This is 7% lower than the rate for the previous six months.

 Right first time

 We continuously monitor this figure to see if there are any trends or further training that can be given to frontline staff so that all customer queries can be resolved as quickly as possible.

 Community involvement opportunities